A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsubsection{Streaming Data}

 A simulated inspection is captured by a sequence of $N$ frames, indexed by $i$.
-Given the frame rate, $f$, the total duration of an inspection is $N/f$.
-The starting frame of the inspection is defined as the time when the drone is taking off.
-The ending frame corresponds to the time when the drone lands near the ground team or it is not able to continue and finish the inspection (e.g., the battery drains or the drone crashes into the traffic), whichever occurs the first.
+Given the fixed frame rate, $f$, the total duration of an inspection is $N/f$.
+The starting frame is defined as the time when the drone is taking off.
+The ending frame corresponds to the time when the drone lands near the ground team, or it cannot continue to finish the inspection (e.g., the battery drains or the drone crashes into the traffic), whichever occurs the first.
 Let $O_i$ and $D_i$ denote the trainee's operation data and the drone flight data, respectively, collected at any frame $i$.

-The trainee operates the remote controller that has four-axis inputs for controlling the movement of the drone.
-Besides, the trainee can use the key ``B" on the keyboard to turn on/off the light and ``P" to take snapshots during the inspection.
+The trainee operates the remote controller that has four-axis inputs for controlling the movement, rotation, and speed of the drone.
+Besides, the trainee can press ``B" on the keyboard to turn on/off the light and ``P" to take ``snapshots" during the inspection.
 Therefore, the trainee's operation data are time series data in six dimensions: